-That's where outsourcing steps in.
-If you're clever about what you outsource, how you manage it and most importantly, who you hire, it can be one of the most effective growth strategies for small businesses.
-Here's how outsourcing can help small businesses rival their larger competitors.
+That’s where outsourcing steps in.
+It can be one of the most effective growth strategies for small businesses if you’re clever about what you outsource, how you manage it, and most importantly, who you hire.
+Here’s how outsourcing can help small businesses rival their larger competitors.

 1. Cost savings

-Most businesses need to find ways to save money so that they have capital to invest elsewhere in the organisation.
-In the early stages especially, it's absolutely crucial to keep expenditures to a minimum.
-That's where outsourcing is so valuable: You can bring in top-quality professionals for a fraction of the price it would cost to hire them in-house.
-You don't have to worry about obligatory national insurance contributions, sick pay, benefits or any of the other extras that pile on top of a normal employee's salary, and it grants you more flexibility, as you can bring them in as and work arises.
+Most businesses need to find ways to save money so that they have the capital to invest elsewhere in the organization.
+In the early stages especially, it’s absolutely crucial to keep expenditures to a minimum.
+That’s where outsourcing is so valuable: You can bring in top-quality professionals for a fraction of the price it would cost to hire them in-house.
+You don’t have to worry about obligatory national insurance contributions, sick pay, benefits, or any other extras that pile on top of a normal employee’s salary.
+It grants you more flexibility, as you can bring them in as and work arises.

 2. Access to specialist skills

-With a limited budget, it's difficult to entice star employees to join your start-up, but outsourcing provides easy access to talented professionals from across the globe at low costs.
-Most companies need a marketing person, sales manager, IT technician, bookkeeper and head of HR, but they don't have the budget or the workload to sustain a full-time, skilled employee.
-Outsourcing means that small firms can find the expert assistance they require on a part-time or even hourly basis.
+With a limited budget, it’s difficult to entice star employees to join your start-up, but outsourcing provides easy access to talented professionals from across the globe at low costs.
+Most companies need a marketing person, sales manager, IT technician, bookkeeper, and head of HR, but they don’t have the budget or the workload to sustain a full-time, skilled employee.
+Outsourcing means that small firms can find the expert assistance they require part-time or even hourly.

-Think about it like this: If it's not your area of expertise, there will be someone who can do the job better and quicker than you, which if you're paying by the hour, will end up saving you a lot of money.
-Capita IT Enterprise Services, for example, provides low cost, specialist IT services, with up-to-date technology, which small businesses might not otherwise be able to benefit from.
-This kind of specialist assistance can help small businesses to keep up with the professionalism of firms who have much larger in-house teams.
+Think about it like this: If it’s not your area of expertise, there will be someone who can do the job better and quicker than you, which if you’re paying by the hour, will end up saving you a lot of money.
+Capita IT Enterprise Services, for example, provides low-cost, specialist IT services, with up-to-date technology, which small businesses might not otherwise be able to benefit from.
+This kind of specialist assistance can help small businesses keep up with the professionalism of firms with much larger in-house teams.

 3. Less HR administration

 Reducing HR admin is important for cutting costs and saving time.
-If an in-house employee falls sick unexpectedly, it usually means that the business is short handed for a while, which by result, will effect the overall rate of productivity.
-In some cases, you may even have to bring in a last minute cover replacement, which will take time to arrange and will most likely cost you a premium if it's short notice.
-Most outsourcing companies offer coverage throughout the week so that you don't have to worry about employees taking sick leave or holiday.
+If an in-house employee falls sick unexpectedly, it usually means that the business is short-handed for a while, which as a result, will affect the overall rate of productivity.
+In some cases, you may even have to bring in a last-minute cover replacement, which will take time to arrange and will most likely cost you a premium if it’s short notice.
+Most outsourcing companies offer coverage throughout the week so that you don’t have to worry about employees taking sick leave or vacation.

 4. Stronger team

 Whenever a young entrepreneur asks me for advice, I always tell them that you can never underestimate the power of working with a team of skilled and passionate people, which means investing a lot of time into recruitment.
-But even if you do, you might not always get it right and then you have to be prepared to let them go.
-Removing full-time unsatisfactory employees can have a very negative affect on the rest of the team and ultimately, the company's growth.
+But even if you do, you might not always get it right, so you have to be prepared to let them go.
+Removing unsatisfactory employees full-time can negatively affect the rest of the team and ultimately, the company’s growth.